 Windows Storage Spaces

 Windows Storage Spaces is a technology in Windows storage that enables you to virtualize storage.
 With Windows Storage Spaces you can group industry-standard disks into storage pools.
 Then you use the available space in those storage pools to create virtual disks, called storage spaces.

-If the Azure VM that was backed up uses Windows Storage Spaces, then you can't run the executable script on this VM.
-Instead, run the executable script on any other machine that uses Windows Storage Spaces.
-Running the executable script on a computer with a compatible operating system is recommended.
+If the Azure VM that was backed up uses Windows Storage Spaces, then you can't run the executable script on the same VM.
+Instead, run the executable script on any other machine with a compatible operating system.